emmabindi/localvore/README.md

 *(Establishing persona's during planning phase enabled me to step into the shoes of the prospective users of the app and consider their lifestyle, values and needs in order to better develop the app)*

 Persona 1: Buyer called 'Jed'
-Aged 28, Jed wants to use a simple app to locate a seller & find the produce he is looking for in less than 5 minutes so thhey can purchase organic homegrown produce within bike ride distance of his house rather than giving $ to big supermarkets.
+Aged 28, Jed wants to use a simple app to locate a seller & find the produce he is looking for in less than 5 minutes so he can purchase organic homegrown produce within bike ride distance of his house rather than giving $ to big supermarkets.
 Jed is studying a PhD and also works part-time so has very limited time in his schedule to maintain a garden and grow his own produce.
 Jed also lives in a 2x1 apartment and has just 3sqm of balcony space.

 Persona 2: Seller called 'Jan'
 Aged 45, Jan lives on the same street as Jed, but has a larger backyard space and uses it to grow produce.
 However the bounty from her garden is greater than her household needs.